oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 ## Efficiency

 Of course, that's about as slow as it gets when it comes to regexes.
-A faster representation is a [nondeterministic finite automaton](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton).
+A faster representation is a [nondeterministic finite automaton](https://swtch.com/~rsc/regexp/regexp1.html).
 One such implementation in haskell is [Gabriel Gonzalez's](https://github.com/Gabriel439/slides/blob/master/regex/regex.md).

-The regex type itself can be immediately made to conform to `Semiring`{.haskell} and `StarSemiring`{.haskell}.
+The regex type in that example can be immediately made to conform to `Semiring`{.haskell} and `StarSemiring`{.haskell}.
 However, it might be more interesting to translate the *implementation* into using semirings.
-The core is this type:
+The type of a regex looks like this:

 ```{.haskell}
 type State = Int